-Disabled beneficiaries aged 18-64 in current-payment status as a percentage of state population aged 18-64, December 2004
+Disabled beneficiaries aged 18-64 in current-payment status as a percentage of state population aged 18-64, December 2006

-Disabled beneficiaries aged 18 to 64 in current-payment status accounted for about 3.7 percent of the population aged 18 to 64 in the United States.
-In 7 states and the District of Columbia, they represented less than 3 percent of the state population.
-The states with the highest rates of disabled beneficiaries-5 percent or more-were Alabama, Arkansas, Kentucky, Maine, Mississippi, South Carolina, Tennessee, and West Virginia.
+Disabled beneficiaries aged 18-64 in current-payment status accounted for about 3.9 percent of the population aged 18-64 in the United States.
+In 6 states and the District of Columbia, they represented less than 3 percent of the state population.
+The states with the highest rates of disabled beneficiaries-5 percent or more-were Alabama, Arkansas, Kentucky, Louisiana, Maine, Mississippi, Missouri, North Carolina, South Carolina, Tennessee, and West Virginia.

 Chart 4.
-Age of disabled-worker beneficiaries in current-payment status, by sex, December 2004
+Age of disabled-worker beneficiaries in current-payment status, by sex, December 2006

 The percentage of disabled-worker beneficiaries increases with age for both men and women.
-In December 2004, the largest percentage of disabled-worker beneficiaries was aged 60 and older.
-Disability benefits convert to retirement benefits when the worker reaches full retirement age, 65 to 67, depending on the year of birth.
+In December 2006, the largest percentage of disabled-worker beneficiaries was aged 60-64.
+Disability benefits convert to retirement benefits when the worker reaches full retirement age, 65-67, depending on the year of birth.